RRZE-HPC/PMACS/README.md

 |17:00 - 17:30|Resource Aware Scheduling for EDARegression Jobs by Saurav Nanda, Ganapathy Parthasarathy, Parivesh Choudhary and Arun Venkatachar (Synopsys Inc.)|

 ### Papers
-Get the papers from [here](https://owncloud.gwdg.de/index.php/s/9WVlVyocQYuTJ9F) (PW:EPGoe2019).
+Get the papers from [here](https://owncloud.gwdg.de/index.php/s/9WVlVyocQYuTJ9F) (PW: EPGoe2019).
 You need a seperate password for unpacking the ZIP archive of the PMACS workshop: PMACS_EP2019

 ## Chairs
 ### Thomas Gruber